talla-ui/talla-ui/packages/www/content/en/docs/test/guide/App tests.md

 A fresh test app environment is created with each call to `useTestContext()`.
 This function clears the existing global context (using {@link GlobalContext.clear clear()}) and then initializes the following:

-- A simulated activation path context, instance of {@link TestActivationPath};
+- A simulated navigation path, instance of {@link TestNavigationPath};
 - An in-memory test renderer, instance of {@link TestRenderer};
 - A theme with some empty styles;
 - An empty viewport context.